noahruiz416/UFC-Fight-Prediction-Application-Model/welcome.md

 ## Tutoring Services

 :books: I offer tutoring services for college level calculus & statistics courses.
-In the past I've worked directly with ASU as a Mathematics/Stats tutor and as an Supplemental Instruction Lead for the economics department.
+In the past I've worked directly with my university as a Mathematics/Stats tutor and as an Supplemental Instruction Lead for the Economics department.

 For more information please contact me @nkrtutoring@gmail.com or at the scheduling link below.
-As of now my tutoring is tailored for ASU students with an emphasis on business and engineering math courses.
+As of now my tutoring is tailored for college students with an emphasis on calculus/statistics for business and engineering math courses.

   - Scheduling Link: https://calendly.com/nkrtutoring/60min
   - Current Rate: $20/hr for services